hexdsl/HexDSL.Com/content/Posts/2023-07-24 - Groff - Links. For print..md

+---
+draft: false
+tags:
+  - website
+---

 📆 Post date: 24-07-2023
 Originally posted on reddit - [Links.
 For print.](https://www.reddit.com/r/groff/comments/agkgqn/links_for_print/)

-I was asked about embedding link into groff documents a few weeks ago, I wrote [this](https://www.reddit.com/r/groff/comments/ac7tkb/clickable_web_links_in_your_final_pdf/) outlining how that is accomplished and while its still the ideal way to deal with *clickable* links there is a better way of dealing with links for printed documents (my use case)
+I was asked about embedding link into groff documents a few weeks ago, I wrote [this](https://www.reddit.com/r/groff/comments/ac7tkb/clickable_web_links_in_your_final_pdf/) outlining how that is accomplished and while its still the ideal way to deal with _clickable_ links there is a better way of dealing with links for printed documents (my use case)

 The result of this code will be TEXT(URL) the URL is (by default) is a very well defined Currier like font